-5. Electronic Copy (Compact Disc, read-only-memory) - The Proposer shall also submit an electronic copy of the Proposal in PDF format with the written proposal package.
+5. Electronic Copy (Compact Disc, read-only-memory) - The Proposer shall also submit an electronic copy of the Proposal in Microsoft Word.
+The electronic copy shall be emailed to akaduwel@arb.ca.gov

 Grounds For Rejection - A Proposal may be immediately rejected if: